The 10 Best Guitar Tuners

 video play icon

 This wiki has been updated 40 times since it was first published in March of 2015.
 Whether you are a professional rocker or are just picking up an instrument for the first time, you can easily ensure you sound great with one of these guitar tuners.
 We've included portable models good for buskers and casual musicians through to heavy-duty offerings that boast incredible accuracy and are ideal for studio recording sessions and gigging in large venues.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. TC Electronic PolyTune 3